williamdewitt/blog/_posts/2019-08-22-30-days-of-testing-03.md

 ## Listen to a testing podcast

-So I did some googling for this one and came across a few testing pod casts which I have listed [here](/resources/).
+So I did some googling for this one and came across a few testing pod casts which I have listed on the resources page.

 I started with [Testing Podcast](https://testingpodcast.com/) and episode "106: Weapons of Math Destruction" where the main topic was ethics in the data science field.
 So I have noticed that data science has become quite popular recently and I guess that is mainly because of AI/ML becoming a business driving tool.